frnsys/hector-wasm/readme.md

 > Emscripten-compiled code can currently achieve approximately half the speed of a native build.

-It takes about ~1 second to run in both Firefox (92.0a1) and Chrome (91.0.4472.164).
+It takes under 1 second to run in both Firefox (92.0a1) and Chrome (91.0.4472.164) (in Chrome I hit under 500ms).
 This is when using only one observer/output variable; more will add to the runtime.
 For reference, `pyhector` (which uses Hector 2.4.0, this WASM build is using 2.5.0) with the three default observers/outputs runs in about 1.5-2 seconds (this is a very rough comparison).

 About a quarter of that time is setting the scenario emissions--the overhead is probably from the conversion of JS arrays into vectors.